hackedpassword/More-edges/README.md

 # Edge modders

 Edge modders are welcome to reference this mod.
-Starting with Unciv `v4.16.18`? via [PR#13445](https://github.com/yairm210/Unciv/pull/13445), HexaRealm edges dir structure was updated, requiring More-edges to follow suit.
+Starting with Unciv `v4.16.17`, HexaRealm edges dir structure was updated, requiring More-edges to follow suit.
 Note the use of titles like Fresh and Water and Land, etc, and how they apply to png images.
-In the PR, I note a test mod called EdgeRealm where you can find a bit more information.

 ## Learn more about edges